Simdc/GPP/README.md

 ```bash
 python gpp_complete_code.py
 ```
 Ensure that `VODCA2GPP_v1.nc`(the data.nc file to process) is present in the same directory as the script.
 Also modify the pad value(coarsening factor) if necessary.
 More on pad value is mentioned below.
+The 1000/12 factor used for unit conversion under point 6., must be also be changed if you do not want to convert your data from kg/yr to g/mon.

 ---